mdn/content/files/en-us/web/api/keyboardevent/initkeyboardevent/index.md

 - `location` {{optional_inline}}
   - : The value of the location attribute.
 Defaults to `0`.
 - `ctrlKey` {{optional_inline}}
-  - : Whether the Control key modifier is active.
+  - : Indicates whether the control key modifier is active.
 Defaults to `false`.
 - `altKey` {{optional_inline}}
-  - : Whether the Alt key modifier is active.
+  - : Indicates whether the alt key modifier is active.
 Defaults to `false`.
 - `shiftKey` {{optional_inline}}
-  - : Whether the Shift key modifier is active.
+  - : Indicates whether the shift key modifier is active.
 Defaults to `false`.
 - `metaKey` {{optional_inline}}
-  - : Whether the Meta key modifier is active.
+  - : Indicates whether the meta key modifier is active.
 Defaults to `false`.

 ### Return value